mstainoh/phreeqc-batch/README.md

 ## Why

 Python is generally used as a wrapper of PHREEQC/IPHREEQC for easier handling of input data (e.g. multiple compositions, variable temperature, etc.) and output results (e.g. table processing, file updating, etc.).
 PHREEQC does the work, python is simply a convenient tool to simplify I/O automation and routines.
 This repo provides some tools to simplify this interaction even further with a few simple classes and functions to handle template strings, dataframe processing and dll backend.

+## When to use it
+I  developed this tool to wrap phreeqc calculations into a data engineer framework, originally extracted from internal mining geochemistry work.
+Examples include: track precipitation risks in pipeline and monitor chemical performance evolution during time.
+It helps interfacing with KPI monitoring and multicomposition simulation when several samples need to be tested.
+Phreeqc is used as a "black box" of the type composition --> some result, and applied to one or more datasets.

+## When NOT to use this
+If you only need to run PHREEQC once or twice, just use phreeqpy or phreeqc directly — it's a few more lines but no abstraction overhead.
+This package helps when you have a chemistry table with N samples and the same simulation to run on each.

 ## Core concepts